SC-111/IF1-summative-equation-game/README.md

 This section contains some aspects that can be developed further to enhance the game's functionality and user engagement.
 - Allowing users to customise the game's difficulty by changing the number of questions asked or the range used in `generate_question`.
 - Adding a timer element that tracks how long a user takes to solve the questions.
-- Adding another score metric that calculates a users overall score based on questions answered correctly and time taken to solve the questions.
+- Adding another score metric that calculates a user's overall score based on questions answered correctly and time taken to solve the questions.
 - Adding a feature where users can save and share their high scores.

 ## Licence
 This game is free to use and modify, no licencing restrictions apply.

 ## Conclusion
 The equation solver game is a fun, interactive way for users to practice their multiplication skills.
-This simple programme is designed to be accessible and engaging, but also has the scope to include even more engaging features and customisation in future builds!
+This simple programme is designed to be accessible and engaging, but can also be tweaked further to add even more customisation and other exciting features in future builds!